contactandyc/another-c-library/10_binary_search_trees.md

 }
 ```

 To find the next node, consider if the current node has a right node.
-If it does, the find the left most node from the right node.
-Otherwise find the first parent where the child is on the left.
+If it does, then find the leftmost node from the right node.
+Otherwise, find the first parent where the child is on the left.
 ```c
 node_t *node_next(node_t *n) {
   if (n->right) {